micrictor/EnrichServer/README.md

 Currently provided modules are as follows:
 * Sleeper - Sleeps for 10 seconds then echos the _data_ parameter; Used to test asynch
 * StrRev - Returns the mirror of the _data_ parameter
-* Entropy - Returns the Shannon entropy of the _data_ parameter over an optional _charset_ parameter( Default to DNS charset )
+* Entropy - Returns the Shannon entropy of the _data_ parameter over an optional _charset_ parameter( Default to DNS ASCII charset )

 Planned modules:
 * UmbrellaTop1M - Return the ranking of the domain provided in _data_